 Domestic Violence High-Risk Assessment and Rapid Response Teams

 The Middlesex District Attorney’s Office has played a leadership role in the development of nine Domestic Violence High-Risk Assessment and Rapid Response Teams (HRTs).
 Regional teams operate in Ayer, Cambridge, Concord, Framingham, Lowell, Malden, Somerville, Stoneham, and Waltham.
 The model places a premium on collaboration and information sharing among law enforcement, the courts, and community-based service providers.
 By using an evidenced-based risk assessment tool to conduct lethality assessments, team members identify, and respond to cases of domestic violence that pose the greatest risk for lethality.
 HRTs refine and tighten existing lines of communication among stakeholders.
 Recognizing that no one agency is capable of addressing the multitude of needs that victims present, HRTs value and rely on the areas of specialty that its members bring to the team.
 Such collaboration assures that optimal safety planning measures and service plans are effectuated without delay and with the highest level of quality.

 Domestic Violence Pro Bono Attorney Program

-Cases are identified by Victim Witness Advocates from the District Attorney’s Office and then referred to the firms after an internal assessment has been conducted.
+Cases are identified by Victim Witness Advocates from the District Attorney’s Office and then referred to the firms after an internal assessment of eligibility has been conducted.
 Victims are then paired with attorneys from participating firms who provide representation at restraining order hearings in the various District Courts of Middlesex County.
-Extensive training is offered through the District Attorney’s Office.
-A team of highly-experienced family law and domestic relations attorneys, representing various organizations and legal service programs, serve as trainers and attorney mentors.
+Training and ongoing support and communication are offered through the District Attorney’s Office and among the partnering member firms and attorneys.